Wave Art's TrackPlug

-TrackPlug is an all-in-one channel strip which features a 10-band EQ, brickwall filters, spectrum analyzer, dual multi-mode compressors, gate/expander, extensive sidechain options, and a peak limiter.
-With impressive CPU efficiency, the applications for TrackPlug are virtually endless: shape the tone of an instrument, fix sonic problems, bring dynamics under control, clean up noise problems, add some punch or vintage warmth to a track and much more.
+TrackPlug is an all-in-one channel strip featuring a 10-band EQ, brickwall filters, spectrum analyzer, dual multi-mode compressors, gate/expander, extensive sidechain options, and a peak limiter.
+With impressive CPU efficiency, the applications for TrackPlug are virtually endless: shape the tone of an instrument, bring dynamics under control, clean up noise problems and add some punch or vintage warmth to a track and much more.

 Getting into it

-TrackPlug combines a 10-band EQ, a real-time analyzer, two compressors, a gate, a brickwall filter, and a look ahead peak limiter in one efficient, easy-to-use, and great sounding pro audio plug-in.
 TrackPlug is ideal for tracking, mixing and post production.
 TrackPlug's interface is extremely intuitive.
 At the top is the frequency response display, which shows the frequency response of the current EQ.
-The frequency response display contains several control handles, drawn as colored handles, which correspond to EQ bands; clicking a handle will select that EQ band for editing, dragging a handle will change the parameters for the EQ.
+The frequency response display contains several control handles, drawn as colored handles, which correspond to EQ bands; clicking a handle will select that EQ band for editing.
 Just below the frequency response display are tabs for selecting which EQ is to be displayed and edited.
 The tabs included are EQ, Gate sidechain, Comp1 sidechain and Comp2 sidechain.
 The 'enable' button enables/disables the entire EQ section.
-When disabled, the 'enable' button is not lit, and the EQ section is bypassed.
-The 'bypass' button bypasses the current band only.
-Toggling the bypass is useful to hear the effect of a single EQ band.
+Toggling the bypass button is useful to hear the effect of a single EQ band.
 Any number of EQ bands can be bypassed.
-The 'pre' and 'post' buttons control whether the EQ operates before the compressors ('pre' button lit) or after the compressors ('post' button lit).
+The 'pre' and 'post' buttons control whether the EQ operates before the compressors or after the compressors.
 The real-time spectrum analyzer runs either before or after the EQ section depending on whether the RTA is set up to be pre-or post EQ.
-The two compressors run next.
+The two compressors are the next in the signal flow.
 They can be configured in a variety of ways, from slow auto-gain control to fast compression, to aggressive distorting compression.
 The compressors can also be configured as de-essers or de-ploders by using the side-chain EQs.
 The output gain and peak limiter run last.
-The peak limiter can be used as hard compressor / loudness maximizer.

-The equalizer is used to boost certain frequencies and reduce others, thus changing the tonality of a sound.
-TrackPlug's equalizer provides up to 10 separate EQ bands, more than needed for most jobs.
+TrackPlug's equalizer is powerful.
+It provides up to 10 separate EQ bands, more than needed for most jobs.
 Each band has a choice of 11 different filter types per band.
-TrackPlug's EQ is focused on providing more control rather than skimping.
+TrackPlug's EQ is focused on providing more control to the user.
 The parametric EQ allows the user to reinforce or attenuate at a specific frequency point.
 The parametric EQ is defined in terms of the center frequency, the height of the boost/cut in dB, and the width.
-The width is measured in octaves between the half height points in the response.

-All the filter types are based on second order filters; this limits their roll off slope to -12 dB per octave.
 The filter types that TrackPlug offers are: shelf filter, notch filter, bandpass filter, lowpass and highpass filters.
 The shelf filter boost or cuts by a fixed amount above or below a corner frequency.
 The shelf filter has parameters of corner frequency and shelf height in dB.
 The notch filter cuts a specific frequency.
-The notch can be used to eliminate hums caused by various sources such as power-line interference during the recording process.
+The notch can be used to eliminate hums caused by various sources such as static noise from cables.
 TrackPlug's notch filter eliminates the center frequency completely.
 The bandpass filter is the opposite of the notch; it passes only the frequencies in a band around the center frequency.
 The bandpass filter can also be used in analysis to isolate a particular frequency.
-TrackPlug also provides lowpass and highpass filters.
-The pass frequencies up to a corner frequency, then roll off at -12 dB per octave beyond.
-The lowpass and highpass filters have only one parameter: corner frequency.
-The corner frequency is defined at the -3 dB point in the response.

-TrackPlug has a built-in real time spectrum analyzer which allows you to see how the energy in the audio signal is distributed across frequencies.
-The real-time analyzer displays the instantaneous energy in each of 31 frequency bands ranging from 20 Hz to 20 kHz.
+TrackPlug has a built-in real time spectrum analyzer which allows you to see how the waves in the audio signal is distributed across frequencies.
+The real-time analyzer displays the instantaneous waves in each of 31 frequency bands ranging from 20 Hz to 20 kHz.
 The RTA can be inserted either before or after the EQ processing.
-Placing the RTA before EQ processing is useful to see the unaltered spectrum of the input signal.
-Placing the RTA after the EQ can then verify that the EQ has applied the intended adjustments.

 TrackPlug has three dynamics processors: a gate and two compressors.
 Each compressor has 5 modes: clean peak, clean RMS (Root-Mean-Square), vintage peak, vintage RMS, and vintage warm, while the gate is limited to using one of the two clean modes.
 All dynamics processors track the level of the input signal using a peak or RMS level detector.
-The signal path of the input signal leading to the detector is called the 'sidechain.'
 By inserting an EQ in the sidechain, one can build a compressor that responds to particular frequencies.
 TrackPlug provides four internal sidechain EQ modes: Off, internal EQ, internal EQ compare and internal EQ invert.
 TrackPlug also supports external sidechain input.
-All the same EQ options are supported for both internal and external sidechain.
-TrackPlug also includes a peak limiter.
-When enabled, the peak limiter prevents any peak from exceeding -0.1 dB.
-When it detects a peak that will clip, it turns down the gain very quickly, then slowly restores the gain after the peak has passed.

 - A 10-band EQ section with 11 different filter types.